 ADA Australia has been involved in a number of important projects which have supported the sector in the areas of education and research in guardianship and administration related topics.
 ADA Australia works in close relationship with the Department of Justice and Attorney General (DJAG), Legal Aid Queensland, Department of Communities, Disability Services and Seniors (DCDSS), Queensland University of Technology (QUT), Queensland Advocacy Incorporated (QAI), Law Right, Seniors Legal and Support Services (SLASS), the Public Guardian, Public Trustee and the Public Advocate.

-ADA Australia is working in partnership with Council of the Ageing Australia (COTAA) to support the delivery of the System Navigator Trial in Wide Bay in 2019.
+ADA Australia is working in partnership with Council of the Ageing Australia (COTAA) to support the delivery of the Aged Care System Navigator trial being undertaken at several location around Australia.
+For more information about ADA Australia’s service delivery under this trial, go to Aged Care Navigator Trial Service ADA Australia.
+For more information about this partnership go to: www.AgedCareNavigators.org.au

 National Elder Abuse Conference 2019